gbmhunter/MClide/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v8.8.6.0 2014/04/02 Removed all refereneces to Clide::MemMang, now uses std::vector and new operator, closes #133.
+v8.8.7.0 2014/04/02 Removed all count variables that could be replaced with vector.size() instead, closes #134. v8.8.6.0 2014/04/02 Removed all refereneces to Clide::MemMang, now uses std::vector and new operator, closes #133.
 Added <vector> as a dependency in README. v8.8.5.0 2014/04/02 paramA, optionA, and cmdGroupA variables in Clide::Rx are now of type std::vector, closes #132. v8.8.4.0 2014/04/02 Added unit tests for making sure Clide will work as part of a class, closes #131.